One of the most frequently asked questions by new business owners is – how are limited companies taxed?

 2. Value Added Tax (VAT)

-VAT is charged on almost all UK products but is different from other taxes as it is the company itself that collects it on behalf of HMRC, rather than the Government collecting it directly.
+VAT is charged on almost all UK products but is different from other taxes as the company collects it on behalf of HMRC rather than the Government collecting it directly.

-If your company’s annual turnover is less than £85,000, then you will not need to concern yourself with VAT.
-However, you can choose to pay it if you wish.
+If your company’s annual turnover is less than £85,000, you don’t need to worry about VAT, although you can choose to register if you wish.

 For those companies with turnover greater than £85,000, registering for VAT is compulsory.

-If you do register for VAT, this can be beneficial to your company as it allows you to deduct the cost of any VAT your business incurs via day-to-day expenses.
+If you do register for VAT, there are benefits to your company as it allows you to deduct the cost of any VAT your business incurs via day-to-day expenses.
+In some cases, there is also a certain ‘kudos’ to being a VAT registered business.

 3. National Insurance (NI)